Exhaust Gas Boilers also known as Exhaust Gas Economizers, with

 order to obtain a certain margin when the gas temperature decreases due to low

-be designed to reduce the gas temperature at the EGB outlet below
+shall not be designed to reduce the gas temperature at the EGB outlet below

 170-180°C at Continuous Service Rating.
 Besides, at gas temperatures below